SFTP Connections

 User name The username for authenticating to the SFTP server.

-Trash can icon The button to delete the SFTP connection.
-After selecting the button, a dialog appears to ask for confirmation.
+Delete connection The button to delete the SFTP connection.
+After clicking it, a dialog appears to ask for confirmation.

 3. Bottom toolbar